Pulp Magazine editorial team revealed following months-long process - Honi Soit

 Pulp Magazine editorial team revealed following months-long process

-Patrick McKenzie, Rhea Thomas, Bonnie Huang, Nandini Dhir, Harry Gay and Ariana Haghighi have been chosen to lead Pulp Magazine alongside Senior Editor Marlow Hurst.
+Ariana Haghighi, Bonnie Huang, Harry Gay, Nandini Dhir, Patrick Mckenzie and Rhea Thomas have been chosen to lead Pulp Magazine alongside Senior Editor Marlow Hurst.

 Honi Soit can reveal that Ariana Haghighi, Bonnie Huang, Harry Gay, Nandini Dhir, Patrick McKenzie and Rhea Thomas will complete the editorial team of Pulp Magazine following a months-long competitive selection process.